-If they come in with a Starbucks cup, ask them what drink they have and its price.
-Challenge them a bit.
-Say it is a Zombie Frappuccino that cost $4.50.
-Ask them why they purchased that instead of just getting a Slurpee at 7-11 for half the price.
+If they come in with a Starbucks cup, ask them what drink they purchase and its price.
+Let's say it is a Zombie Frappuccino that cost $5.50.
+Ask them why they purchased that instead of just an iced coffee for half the price.

-Whatever you are showing them to upsell, make it clear you're just doing what they, as shoppers, do on their own.
+However you are showing them to upsell, make it clear you're just doing what they, as shoppers, do on their own.

-Then make the point their clients don't have that knowledge and not upselling them to a system of haircare means they walk around looking less than their best.
+Then make the point their clients trust them to make them look their best.
+Their loyal customers don't have that knowledge, and not upselling them to a haircare system means their current customers walk around looking less than their best.

-In that case, upselling is also smart marketing.
+When it comes to stylists, upselling is also smart marketing.